jacksund/simmate/tutorials/02_ Run_a_workflow.md

 After entering your password, you are now using a terminal on the remote supercomputer!
 Try running the command `pwd` ("print working directory") to show that your terminal is indeed running commands on the remote cluster, not your desktop.

-To load VASP, you typically need to run the command `module load vasp` or even `module load vasp/5.4.4` Now try the command `vasp`.
-If everything was installed correctly, you won't get the `vasp: command not found` anymore!
+To load VASP, you typically need to run the command `module load vasp` or even `module load vasp/5.4.4`.
+Now try the command `vasp_std`.
+If everything was installed correctly, you won't get the `vasp_std: command not found` anymore!
 If that didn't work, check which modules you have available by typing `module avail`.

 If you see `(base)` at the start of your command-line, Anaconda is already installed!
 If not, ask your IT team how they want you install it (typically it's by using [miniconda](https://docs.conda.io/en/latest/miniconda.html) which is just anaconda without the graphical user interface).
 With Anaconda set up, you can create your environment and install Simmate just like we did in tutorial 01: